Solving any version of the Jindosh Riddle from the video game Dishonored 2.

 In essence, the Jindosh Riddle specifies that there are numerous items at fixed positions with various spatial relationships between them.
 As we'll see throughout this post, this makes it a great candidate for modelling as a Boolean satisfiability problem in order to derive a solution.

-Imagine we have two Boolean variables AA and BB, and a formula FF which uses these variables.
-The goal is to find the values of AA and BB that make FF true.
-If there exists values that can make FF true, we say that FF is satisfiable.
-An example of a satisfiable formula is the logical AND (written \land) of these variables:
+Imagine we have two Boolean variables and , and a formula which uses these variables.
+The goal is to find the values of and that make true.
+If there exists values that can make true, we say that is satisfiable.
+An example of a satisfiable formula is the logical AND (written ) of these variables:

-If all variables are true, then FF evaluates to true, making FF satisfiable.
+If all variables are true, then evaluates to true, making satisfiable.
 However, if we append a false to this formula:

 SAT is an NP-complete problem.
 A key characteristic of NP-complete problems is that only algorithms with exponential worst-case complexity are known for solving them.
 When solving NP-complete problems involving potentially thousands of variables and conditions, conventional algorithmic approaches become impractical to use.